AbdullahHamadax/Linker-in-python/README.md

 # 🔗 **Project Name**

-A Python-based project to **finish GUI development, linker class for symbol resolution, and relocation handling.**
+A Python-based linker project for systems programming.

 ---